Avoiding OD and ID Concentricity Requirements in Tube Sourcing

 4. When Concentricity Is Needed

-If your application requires liquid or gas to pass through a tube, concentricity may not matter at all, because tube non-concentricity would not impede flow-through.
-However, even where concentricity is not critical, it may be important to know how far out of concentric the OD/ID can be.
-For example, suppose that in your application, the liquid or gas flowing through the tube will be under pressure.
-In this case, you may need to specify a minimum acceptable wall thickness to ensure that the pressure does not cause a break in a thin spot on the non-concentric tube wall.
+But even where concentricity is not critical, it may be important to know how far out of concentric the OD/ID can be.
+For example, if a liquid or gas will be flowing through the tube under pressure, you may need to specify a minimum acceptable wall thickness to ensure that the pressure does not cause a break in a thin spot on the non-concentric tube wall.

 5. An Alternative to Concentricity

-In some cases, you can avoid the time and cost of verifying concentricity by replacing concentricity requirements with wall runout, which is easier to measure and more readily achievable.
-As long as you know the minimum and maximum wall thicknesses, those tubing specs can be converted to wall runout using simple formulas:
+In some cases, you can avoid the time and cost of verifying concentricity by replacing concentricity requirements with runout, which is easier to measure and more readily achievable.